 - could be beneficial for weight loss

-- standard meal plans don’t allow you to select your meals
+- Paleo meal plan doesn’t allow you to choose your meals

 - more expensive than similar services or cooking at home

-Pete’s Paleo is a meal delivery service that provides a variety of high quality, fully prepared meals that are paleo-friendly.
+Pete’s Real Food is a meal delivery service that provides a variety of fully prepared vegan and paleo-friendly meals.

 They feature a rotating seasonal menu and use high quality, sustainably sourced ingredients, including organic produce and grass-fed or pasture-raised meat.

-Entrées are delivered fresh and can be easily reheated and enjoyed for a quick and convenient alternative to meal prep.
+Entrées are delivered fresh and frozen and can be reheated for a quick and convenient alternative to meal prep.

-Plus, they provide a variety of dishes suitable for other eating patterns, including ketogenic, low FODMAP, and AIP diets, which you can order from their menu à la carte.
+Plus, they provide a variety of dishes suitable for other eating patterns, including ketogenic and AIP diets.

 Here are some examples of meals from their menu: